llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 different location for a given part of the subprogram.
 This can be expressed using bounded lifetime segments for the `DIGlobalVariable`.
-If the computed lifetime segment is specified, it only applies for the program locations not covered by a bounded lifetime segments.
+If the computed lifetime segment is specified, it only applies for the program locations not covered by a bounded lifetime segment.
 If the computed lifetime segment is not specified, and no bounded lifetime segment covers the program location, then the `DIGlobalVariable` location is the undefined location description for that program location.
 The bounded lifetime segments of a `DIGlobalVariable` can also